Who We Are

 Two students will assist with the Awenen Niin Identification program, which assists vulnerable population of Thunder Bay to obtain and keep their identification.
 These vulnerable populations require this identification to receive access to ample resources.
-Students’ who participate in this project will assist at the identification clinic and will complete applications, gather the required information, provide referrals, meet and follow up with clients, and advocate on behalf of clients to governmental and community agencies on the issues around access to identification.
+Students’ who participate in this project will assist at the identification clinic, complete applications, gather the required information, provide referrals, meet and follow up with clients, and advocate on behalf of clients to governmental and community agencies on the issues around access to identification.

 Elizabeth Fry Society of Northwestern Ontario

-One Student will continue the ongoing research and plain language drafting of literature surrounding incarcerated women concerning their rights as inmates, both on remand and while serving sentences.
+One student will continue the ongoing research and plain language drafting of literature surrounding incarcerated women concerning their rights as inmates, both on remand and while serving sentences.
 In addition to conducting research, the student will develop and deliver public legal education workshop on prison rights that will be replicated by Elizabeth Fry staff, volunteers, or other law students in the future.
 The student will also be invited to participate in monthly advocacy committee meetings to build their capacity for board and committee work.

 Northwest Ontario Women’s Centre

-One Student will assist the centre’s advocacy workers in supporting and orienting clients to their legal issues.
-Students will work alongside workers during intakes, risk assessments, and safety planning and will have the opportunity to assist clients through court processes, referrals, and community supports.
+One student will assist the centre’s advocacy workers in supporting and orienting clients to their legal issues.
+The student will work alongside workers during intakes, risk assessments, and safety planning and will have the opportunity to assist clients through court processes, referrals, and community supports.
 The student will be exposed to the court system and non-legal courthouse advocacy.
 Additionally, the student will create and update materials that are used at Public legal education seminars on the various issues of navigating the family law system.

 Thunder Bay Victim Services